 Student Conference on Conservation Science - New York

-Major funding for the 2016 Student Conference on Conservation Science has been provided by Marshall M. Weinberg.
+Major funding for the 2016 Student Conference on Conservation Science was provided by Marshall M. Weinberg.

-Generous support for the 2016 Student Conference on Conservation Science has been provided by
+Generous support for the 2016 Student Conference on Conservation Science was provided by

 and Vivian H. Donnelley, Strachan Donnelly Family Charitable Lead Unitrust.